tillitis/tkey-ssh-agent/README.md

 That was fun, now let's try the ssh-agent!

-## Using mkdf-ssh-agent
+## Using tk-ssh-agent

 This host program for the signerapp is a complete, alternative ssh-agent with practical use.
-The signerapp binary gets built into the mkdf-ssh-agent, which will upload it to the USB stick when started.
+The signerapp binary gets built into the tk-ssh-agent, which will upload it to the USB stick when started.
 If the serial port path is not the default, you need to pass it as `--port`.
 An example:

 ```
-$ ./mkdf-ssh-agent -a ./agent.sock --port /dev/pts/1
+$ ./tk-ssh-agent -a ./agent.sock --port /dev/pts/1
 ```

 This will start the ssh-agent and tell it to listen on the specified